cannatag/ldap3/docs/manual/source/tutorial.rst

 originally the DAP protocol was intended for reading phone directories, as in a printed book, so its content could be read by anyone.

 If you want to establish an authenticated connection you have two options: Simple and SASL.
-With Simple authentication you provide a distinguished name and a password.
+With Simple authentication you provide a Distinguished Name and a password.
 The server will check if your credentials are valid and will permit or deny access to the data.
 SASL provides additional methods to identify the user, as an external certificate or a Kerberos ticket.

+.. sidebar:: Distinguished Names
+    As a filesystem the DIT is a hierarchical structure, so to identity a stored object you must specify its *path* starting from the top of the Tree up to the last leaf that is the object.
+This is called the **Distinguished Name** (DN) of an object and is constructed with the names, separated by a comma, of all the objects that form the path from the leaf to the top of the Tree.
+This names are called **Relative
+    Distinguished Name** (RDN) because are unique only in the context where the object is.
+So, for example, if we have a *person* object with
+    RDN ``cn=Fred`` that is stored in an *organizational unit* with RDN ``ou=users`` that is stored in an *organization* with RDN ``o=company`` the DN of the *person* object will be ``cn=Fred, ou=users, o=company``.
+The RDN value must be unique in the context where the object is stored, but there is no specification in the LDAP schema on which attribute to use as RDN for a specific class.

 .. note::
     With ldap3 you can also connect to an Active Directory server with the NTLM v2 protocol::